josephmjoy/robotics/python_robotutils/NOTES.md

 Default values:
 -Option -n: 4, unless -t is specified
--Option -l: About 30 - to hold a nanosecond timestamp specifed in hex (see below) -Option -body 'hello,timestamp: <nanosecond-timestap in hex><extra chars to pad to -l value>' -Option -body default example: 'hello,timestamp: 0x012345678901234567 pad: blah blah blah' -If none of -msg, -cmd and -rtcmd is specified, -msg is assumed -Server port number: 41890
+-Option -l: About 30 - to hold a sequence number and time stamp (see below) -Option -body 'hello,sn: _sequence-number_  ts: _microsecond-timestap_ -pad: [_extra-pad-chars_] -Option -body default example: 'hello,sn: 2  ts: 552953421366 -pad: []'
+-If none of -msg, -cmd and -rtcmd is specified, -msg is assumed -Server port number: 41890

+sn: 1 ts: 55124112412412 -pad:[----]

 Illegal values and combinations:
 - Option -t and -n cannot be specified together
 - Option -l and -body cannot be specified together
-- Option -l (size) value less than 30 is ignored to make room for the default body which includes the timestamp
+- Option -l (size) value less than a minimum amount is ignored to make room for the default body which includes the sequence number and timestamp.
 - At most one of -msg, -cmd and -rtcmd must be specified (if none specified -msg is assumed)
 - Server port MUST be in the 41xxx range.
 Other options are 36xxx, 42xxx, 45xxx and 48xx per the note below, but we'll keep things simple and restrict it to 41xxx so its easy to remember.